Terms & Conditions

 - If successful you will be provided with a welcome pack containing these rules and other practical details relating to the competition to confirm the basis of your participation in the competition.

-- This section along with the Mentoring, Prizes and Judging sections only apply to successful individuals whose team has been selected for participation in the competition (referred to as “competitors” and each a “competitor”).
+- This section along with the Mentoring, Prizes, Judging and Assignment of Intellectual Property sections only apply to successful individuals whose team has been selected for participation in the competition (referred to as “competitors” and each a “competitor”).